RandyParedis/PySysLogQt/README.md

 # PySysLogQt
-Simple `syslog` viewer written in `Python 3`.
+Extremely simple `syslog` viewer written in `Python 3`.

 **Note: It is nothing too fancy at this point in time.
-Currently, there are no intentions of making this too fancy.
+Currently, there are no intentions of making this quite extensive.
 Features may be requested in the _Issues_ page.**

 ## Execution